 Because the right of publicity is based on state law, the law’s limits vary significantly by location.
 Roughly 30 states recognize the right, and most of these states extend the right of publicity to all people, not just celebrities.

-Just a few years ago, in 2015, Michael Jordan successfully sued Dominick’s Finer Foods, a Chicago supermarket chain, for using his name without permission in the below ad:
+Just a few years ago, in 2015, Michael Jordan successfully sued Dominick’s Finer Foods, a Chicago supermarket chain, for using his name without permission in an ad.

 A jury awarded Jordan $8.9 million dollars – the lawsuit actually ended up contributing to the grocery store ultimately closing its doors for good.
 And this was all based on an advertisement that CONGRATULATED Michael Jordan.
 This was clearly not a game for MJ.